xkbcommon/libxkbcommon/doc/keymap-format-text-v1.md

 Mandatory for each level in the type.

 Gives each level in this type a descriptive name.
-It isn't used for anything.
+It isn’t used for anything.

 Note: A level may be specified as Level\[1-8\] or just a number (can